Skip to main content

 Corcoran does not offer revenue share, profit share, or any form of passive income for agents.
 There is no retirement income path and no willable income stream tied to the brokerage.

 The only income at Corcoran comes from closing deals.
-When you stop selling, your income from the brokerage stops.
+When the agent stops selling, income from the brokerage stops.
 This is the traditional model that most established franchise brokerages follow.

 Training and Professional Development